Trevelopment/mazdatweaks/AIO-FAQ.md

 **In entertainment window, pause-on-mute works perfectly.
 But if you leave from the entartainment window, "mute" mutes sound but does not pause the song.**

 >  This behavior is correct and as expected.
-Just like when in the trick with the VideoPlayer app, the pause command will not reach the player if you are in any other app/menu.
+The pause command will not reach the player if you are in any other app/menu.

 ---

 **I applied the Remove Message Reply tweak but I still get the message on my texts?**

 >  In order to apply this tweak you have to do a factory reset of **ALL** settings.
 Unfortunately this is the only way to apply that tweak but here is a tip when applying.
+<span id="order-audio-sources"></span>
 > __TIP:__ Edit the values of the PresetMessages nodes under your language in file `config/message_replies/jci/settings/configurations/blm_msg-system.xml` to start with your own custom preset messages after the factory reset.
 ---

 **I want to change the order of the audio sources.
 How can I do that?**

 >  You have to edit
    `/jci/gui/apps/system/js/systemApp.js`
-   line 624 - 637
+   around lines 624 - 637
-   **Be careful, in the last line must not be a comma, or you run in to boot loop!**
+   **Be careful, the last line must NOT end with a comma or you run in to boot loop!**

 ---